Mikael-Braun/CyberSecurity/PicoCTF/Cryptography/Vigenere/README.md

 ## ▶️ Quick steps / Approach
 1. Copy the encrypted message from the file.
-2. Open CyberChef.
-3. Use the **“Vigenère Decrypt”** operation.
-4. Input the key `"CYLAB"`.
+2. Use CyberChef to decrypt it.
-5. CyberChef will decrypt the message and reveal the plaintext / flag.
+3. CyberChef will decrypt the message and reveal the plaintext / flag.

 ---